Cosine Distance Matrix¶

 The cosine distance matrix algorithm calculates the result described below.

-as a parameter to the methods that access the results of your algorithm.
+Pass the Result ID as a parameter to the methods that access the results of your algorithm.

 For more details, see Algorithms.